 The majority of expats who relocate to Waterloo are transferred through a company they have worked for in their home country or elsewhere.
 Highly-skilled expats are often headhunted or manage to secure a job before moving to the city.

 For those without a secure job offer, the best place to begin the job search is online.
 Job portals and online classifieds are useful sources of information.

 It is, however, important to remember that Waterloo is a small, developing city and its economy is not on the scale found in other Canadian cities.
 For this reason, networking is especially important.
 Having established contacts in one’s field of work will certainly help when it comes to finding a job in Waterloo, as networking provides expats with the opportunity to find out about jobs before they are advertised publicly.

 Working hours are typically 9am to 5pm Monday to Friday.
-Canada has strict laws in place which protect the rights of workers.
+New arrivals will be pleased to know that Canada has strict laws in place which protect the rights of workers.

-Expats working in Waterloo should ensure they are in possession of a valid work permit.
-Generally, it is best to obtain a work permit before arriving in Canada.
+Expats working in Waterloo should ensure they have permanent residence or are in possession of a valid work permit.

 ►Read the Doing Business in Canada page for useful information on Canadian business culture and etiquette